 Connect2id server configuration

-|Core provider settings||Core OpenID Connect configuration settings for client registration, OAuth 2.0 authorisation, ID / access tokens and UserInfo.|
+|Core settings||Configuration settings for the client registration, OAuth 2.0 grants, ID / access tokens and UserInfo.|

-|Authorisation store||Configuration settings for the authorisation store, used to record the OAuth 2.0 authorisations for each subject and client, and the associated authorisation codes, access and refresh tokens.|
+|Authorisation store||Configuration settings for the OAuth 2.0 authorisation records, authorisation codes, access tokens and refresh tokens.|

 |Infinispan||Configuration settings for the backend database, caching and clustering.|

-|Monitoring||Configuration settings for the monitoring endpoint and reporting metrics via JMX or Graphite.|
+|Monitoring||Configuration settings for the monitoring endpoint and reporting metrics via JMX, Graphite or Prometheus.|

 |Cross-Origin Resource Sharing||Configuration settings for handling cross-domain (CORS) access to the Connect2id server endpoints, typically for the UserInfo endpoint.|

 You must restart the Connect2id server in order for a configuration change to take effect.

 The Connect2id server checks the configuration on startup for errors and potential security issues and logs them.
 Remember to check the server logs after startup.

 The external configuration guide has tips for setting system properties from environment variables, local files and other locations.